keirans/keirans.github.io/posts/Scaling_SOEs_in_AWS/index.md

 In the case of release notes and issue tracking, it is my opinion that all SOE related tasks are done so in JIRA (or a similar tracking tool), and release notes are automatically generated, reducing manual work for each release.

 ## Buy or Build - Evaluating the impact of using marketplace AMI's
-Many organisations often opt to use pre-configured AMI's from the AWS Marketplace to get up and running faster, using these AMI's as the basis for their SOE's instead of the vanilla ones from Microsoft, Redhat or Ubuntu.
+Many organisations often opt to use pre-configured AMI's from the AWS Marketplace to get up and running faster, using these AMI's as the basis for their SOEs instead of the vanilla ones from Microsoft, Redhat or Ubuntu.

 Although these can help, you should consider the following potential implications before use to ensure that they don't come with unforseen consequences.